FelixIsaac/hillgrove-python/markdown/session-1/Interacting-Python.md

 ---

-You can also have multiple print statements that makes up a story, like this:
+You can also have multiple print statements that make up a story, like this:

 ```py
 print("There once was a lady named Amelia, ")